gsa-archived/digital-gov-drupal/docs/gitstandards.md

 - Check for insufficiently commented code.

 ## Merge strategy guidance
-- PRs merged into `dev` branch should use the "Squash and merge" method, ensuring that every commit starts with a ticket number followed by a brief description of changes.
-  - **Special case**: A merge from the `stage` branch to the `dev` branch needs to maintain history and should use the "Create a merge commit" method instead.
-- PRs merged into `stage` branch should use the "Create a merge commit" method, this is critical for maintaining commit history and ids in all environment branches.
+- PRs merged into `develop` branch should use the "Create a merge commit" method.
 - PRs merged into `prod` branch should also use the "Create a merge commit" method.